 (iv) that Enron Communications, Inc., a Delaware corporation, will remain at all times the sole Managing Member of G-Present.

-(B) covenant of Party A set forth in Section 5.02(b) [Note: there is no Tangible Net Worth Covenant in the 1999 Citibank Revolver] (as amended prior to the date hereof in accordance with the terms of the Credit Agreement and together with the relevant provisions of any other Section or Sections to which it refers, including definitions) of the Credit Agreement are hereby incorporated into this Schedule as if set out in full herein and made a part of this Schedule to the same extent as if the Credit Agreement were set out in full herein .
-If the Credit Agreement should for any reason terminate or be amended without the consent of Party B, such provisions shall be incorporated herein as they existed immediately prior to such event.
+(B) The Until all amounts of principal, interest and all other amounts due to the Lender under the Facility Agreement have been paid in full, the covenant of Party A set forth in Section 5.02(b) [Note: there is no Tangible Net Worth Covenant in the 1999 Citibank Revolver] (as amended prior to the date hereof in accordance with the terms of the Credit Agreement and together with the relevant provisions of any other Section or Sections to which it refers, including definitions) of the Credit Agreement are hereby incorporated into this Schedule as if set out in full herein and made a part of this Schedule to the same extent as if the Credit Agreement were set out in full herein provided that any reference to the “Majority Banks” shall be deemed to be a reference to Party B.      If the Credit Agreement should for any reason terminate or be amended without the consent of Party B, such provisions shall be incorporated herein as they existed immediately prior to such event.

 (c) Additional Definitions.

-“Credit Agreement” shall mean that certain Revolving Credit Agreement by and among Enron Corp., and certain other banks, dated as of .
+“Credit Agreement” shall mean that certain Revolving Credit Agreement by and among Enron Corp., The Chase Manhattan Bank Citibank, N.A. and certain other banks, dated as of December 3, 1996 August 3, 1999 as amended prior to the date hereof.

 “Facility Agreement” shall mean that certain Facility Agreement dated the date hereof executed by Party B as the issuer of the Notes, Canadian Imperial Bank of Commerce, as Agent, and the other financial institutions named therein.